mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

   - removal of outliers (5.42% of remaining data)
 - Final data set had 6533 data points with 9 features
 - Feature engineering
-  - we modified number of seats feature to have two bins for number of seats >5 and seats$\leq 5$
+  - we modified number of seats feature to have two bins for number of seats >5 and seats $\leq 5$
     ![Nseats](https://github.com/user-attachments/assets/cdad7d03-64a4-4c7b-9972-2c52f4d147f7)
   - we combined "Trustmark Dealer" with "Dealer" categories in seller type feature, to decrease imbalance between different categories
     ![dealer](https://github.com/user-attachments/assets/5c4fc41a-5d9e-4938-99bf-83f3be569d2a)